-The National Weather Service (NWS) Storm Prediction Center issues watches and warnings of hazardous weather, including severe thunderstorms.
+The National Weather Service (NWS) Storm Prediction Center issues watches and the local forecast offices issue warnings of hazardous weather, including severe thunderstorms.
 Keep your NOAA Weather Radio handy!

 - A watch is issued when severe thunderstorms are possible in and near the watch area.
 Citizens should be alert for approaching storms. - A warning is issued when severe weather has been reported by spotters or indicated by radar.
 Warnings indicate imminent danger to life and property to those in the path of the storm.